yuexiabaiyi/Pacman/README.md

  2. Click "Add PacMen" button.

-**Roadmap of future improvements**
+**Roadmap of future improvements:**

-Could style it bettter such as introduce a video or map background
+Could style it bettter such as introduce a video or map background.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: